-Fourthland is a collaboration established by artists Louise Isik and Eva Knutsdotter in London 2008.
+Fourthland is a collaboration established by artists Isik Sayarer and Eva Knutsdotter in London 2008.
 Their social practice uses objects, performance, ritual and storytelling to facilitate encounters with people and communities, to draw marginalised knowledge into the foreground and explore forgotten modes of social and environmental consciousness.

 Fourthland is a concept and approach to working in ‘collective practice’ that is held by an ever-growing network of people.
 The practice grows like streams, honouring the feminine principle and alternative societies.
 The work creates a shared ‘landing-place’ that forms new myths about land and people – bringing unconventional groups together to create unexpected things.